warden-protocol/wardenprotocol/docs/docs/learn/warden-protocol-modules/x-act.md

   // ...

   k := Keeper{...}
-  acttypes.Register(reg, k.launchMissileRule)
+  acttypes.Register(reg, k.launchSatelliteRule)

   return k
 }

-func (k Keeper) launchMissileRule(ctx context.Context, msg *types.MsgLaunchMissile) (acttypes.Rule, error) {
+func (k Keeper) launchSatelliteRule(ctx context.Context, msg *types.MsgLaunchSatellite) (acttypes.Rule, error) {
-  // for example, from here you can access the database to fetch specific Rules missile, err := k.missiles.Get(ctx, msg.MissileID) return missile.LaunchRule, err
+  // for example, from here you can access the database to fetch specific Rules satellite, err := k.satellites.Get(ctx, msg.SatelliteID) return satellite.LaunchRule, err
 }
 ```

-Every time a new Action with a `MsgLaunchMissile` message is created, the `x/act` module invokes the `launchMissileRule` function to fetch the Rule that will be applied to a particular `missile`.
+Every time a new Action with a `MsgLaunchSatellite` message is created, the `x/act` module invokes `launchSatelliteRule` to fetch the Rule that will be applied to a particular satellite.

 ### Rule preprocessing